jordiclive/scaled-rope/README.md

 Replace `<your_override_config>` with your specific configuration specified in `configs/config.yaml`.
 Command line arguments can also be overridden.

 **Please Note:** This uses the HF recent PR, so models are HF compatible.
 Linear scaling argument: 'interpolation_factor', i.e. how much you want to scale the model.
-If set to None will scale `config.max_position_embeddings / model_max_length`.
+If set to None will scale `config.max_position_embeddings / 4096`.
+As this is the default for LLaMA 2.

 ## Data